lasrado-b/home-lab/configs/pfSense-firewall-rules.md

 - **Description:** Block Kali subnet from Ubuntu server

 ## Test Results
-- ✅ Ping from Kali to Ubuntu: 100% packet loss (Blocked)
+- [x] Ping from Kali to Ubuntu: 100% packet loss (Blocked)
-- ✅ SSH from Kali to Ubuntu: Not tested, but should also be blocked
+- [x] SSH from Kali to Ubuntu: Not tested, but should also be blocked
-- ✅ Kali can still ping pfSense (192.168.1.1) and other devices
+- [x] Kali can still ping pfSense (192.168.1.1) and other devices
-- ✅ Kali can still access the internet
+- [x] Kali can still access the internet

 ## Notes
 - Rule is placed **above the default allow LAN rule** to ensure it takes precedence.